-The Skip Viragh Center for Pancreas Cancer Clinical Research and Patient Care was made possible by an extraordinary gift of $20 million established in memory of Skip Viragh, a Maryland mutual fund leader, and a pancreas cancer patient treated at Johns Hopkins, who died in 2003 at age 62.
+The Skip Viragh Center for Pancreas Cancer Clinical Research and Patient Care in Baltimore was made possible by an extraordinary gift of $20 million established in memory of Skip Viragh, a Maryland mutual fund leader, and a pancreas cancer patient treated at Johns Hopkins, who died in 2003 at age 62.

 Viragh was considered one of the most influential mutual fund investment authorities.
 He founded Rydex Funds, based in Rockville, Md., and grew the business from a three-person operation to a 200 plus employee enterprise with more than $10 billion in assets under management.